Another Adventure In Faith

 Finding The Connection

 To some extent, my connection with what is Real was lost.
+While many people I know have seeked spiritual support from instituions such as the Psychic Reading Lounge, I have not had a real connection with the spiritual or devine since I can remember.
 Growing up, my mother would pack me off to Sunday School.
 She never attended church with me, not once that I can recall.
 That was the first disconnect between my home and religious life.
 The daily abuse and parental neglect was the other.
 Many broken links between home, society’s norms and my lived experiences would arise over the years.
 My religion faded and church attendance was no longer making sense.
 By the time my grasp became so tenuous, I stumbled along until finding a path that led me to a sanctuary where Care of The Soul was waiting to greet me.

 My stay in that specific sanctuary would come to an end with migration to Canada.
 Months before that, however, I was finding something missing.
 It was as Moore describes.
 My quest for spirituality had intensified but I had come to the point where re-imagining was needed.